 3.4.
-The drive for virtual reality
+The Drive for Virtual Reality

 Immersive and semi-immersive virtual environments (Figure 2) represent a major technical drive in computer graphics and visualization, and have helped push a range of hardware and software technologies forward.
-Such a virtual environment enables users to be immersed inside a computergenerated world with a sense of spatial presence and often physical presence.
+Such a virtual environment enables users to be immersed inside a computer generated environment with a sense of spatial presence and often coupled with physical presence.
 For many visualization applications, virtual environments can provide users with realistic experiences in 'interrogating', 'navigating within', 'feeling' and 'manipulating' data via its visual representation.

 3.4.1.
-Hardware technologies
+Hardware Technologies

-Although conventional displays and input devices can offer the most basic means for graphical interaction, they do not provide a sense of immersion, which is highly desirable in complex visualization tasks.
+Although conventional computer displays and input devices can offer the most basic means for graphical interaction, they do not provide a sense of immersion, which is highly desirable in complex visualization tasks.
 Such tasks may require the user to have a better spatial awareness, better physical control in direct manipulation, better interaction with other users in the same virtual world, or better association with the real world.

-Several techniques were developed to enable users visually immersed in a virtual world with 3D stereoscopic views and volumetric views [15,89,90].
+Several techniques have been developed to enable users visually immersed in a virtual world with 3D stereoscopic views and volumetric views [BC03, SSC02, SC02].
 These include:

-- Head-mounted display: It mounts a visual display in front of each eye.
-It is limited to one user at a time, and requires some form of cabled connection to the computer, which could be cumbersome. - Projection-based display: It provides stereoscopic views by projecting two different series of images, one for each eye, and allows several users to share the same visualization at a time [91].
-Users typically gain stereoscopic experience using shutter glasses (i.e. in active stereo), or polarizing glasses (i.e. in passive stereo).

-Autostereoscopic display: It does not require the user to wear special glasses.
-One of such techniques is volumetric display [92], which allows users to view a 3D dataset directly.
-Parallax techniques, including hologram, parallax barrier display, lenticular display and holographic stereogram [93], facilitate stereoscopic vision with motion parallax.
-A special layer (e.g. for example, a horizontal array of cylindrical lenses in lenticular display) is placed in front of interleaved images of a 3D object from different viewing angles.
-When the viewer moves, a different image is picked up by the display, and the object is perceived to have rotated.
+- Head mounted display It mounts a visual display in front of each eye.
+It is limited to one user at a time, and requires some form of cabled connection to the computer which could be cumbersome. - Projection-based display It provides stereoscopic views by projecting two different series of images, one for each eye, and allows several users to share the same visualization at a time [SMDW98].
+Users typically gain stereoscopic experience using shutter glasses (i.e., in active stereo), or polarizing glasses (i.e., in passive stereo). - Autostereoscopic display It does not require the user to wear special glasses.
+One of such techniques is volumetric display [BS02], which allows users to view a 3D dataset directly.
+Parallax techniques, including hologram, parallax barrier display, lenticular display and holographic stereogram [Hal97], facilitate stereoscopic vision with motion parallax.
+A special layer (e.g., for example, a horizontal array of cylindrical lenses in lenticular display) is placed in front of interleaved images of a 3D object from different viewing angles.
+When the viewer moves, the a different image is picked up by the display, and the object is perceived to have rotated.

-In addition to stereoscopic displays, one growing trend is building very large high-resolution displays, involving, for instance, 63 million pixels [47].
-Such a display can create an unusual sensation of presence, and involvement, enabling a team of users to interrogate a high fidelity model in its totality.
+In addition to stereoscopic displays, one growing trend is building very large high resolution displays, involving, for instance, 63 million pixels [MT03].
+Such a display can creates an unusual sensation of presence, and involvement, enabling a team of users to interrogate a high fidelity model in its totality.

-Techniques are available for users to interact with a virtual world with 3D input devices, some of which facilitate users' experience of physical immersion [94].
-These include:
+Techniques are available for users to interact with a virtual world with 3D input devices, some of which facilitate users' experience of physical immersion [Sto00].
+These techniques include: